Ursula Neufeld with North Y Youth Centre

 Location: North Y Youth Centre, 363 McGregor Street

-Medium: Mixed media mosaics
+Medium: Mixed media mosaics and stained glass

 The artwork was created through the Winnipeg Arts Council’s Youth WITH ART community public art program when the North Y Youth Centre was matched with mosaic artist Ursula Neufeld.
 Before embarking on the major installation, Ursula got to know the children and youth who make up this community by exploring their feelings about the Youth Centre through drawing.
 Based on these drawings, they created six stained-glass panels to hang inside the windows visible to the public from McGregor Street.
 Throughout the year, they continued to make art to celebrate the importance of the North Y in their lives.
 They had the opportunity to learn all sorts of new skills while working with a variety of materials and tools.
 And even the artist was able to further develop her skills on this project.
 The children wanted an industrial look for their new entry sign, and through staff at the Y Neufeld was invited to try welding.
 She worked with Derek Chalmers at Princess Auto to weld letters out of metal scraps.
 The children mosaicked these letters with keys, nuts and bolts, and steel toy parts to create a welcome sign dubbing the space SKATE 363.

 “I found that the more imagination and skill development that was encouraged, the more the participants felt confident to join, explore, create, laugh, express their creativity and share their life experiences,” - Ursula Neufeld, artist.